 Supply chain refers to the network a business relies upon to get goods or services from the manufacturer to the customer.
 The supply chain is essentially the collective term for the steps and the contributors involved in taking products from creation to final use.
 In the instance of a standard consumer product, the supply chain is the set of processes and involved parties that gets the product from the production lines into the hands of the buyer.

 Though highly interwoven and interdependent, logistics and supply chain are fundamentally different.
 Logistics refers to the physical process of obtaining, storing, moving and generally managing products, materials and other resources.
 Whereas the supply chain bridges the gap between the product/service and the end user, logistics is more about physical transportation, storage and movement.
 The obvious example of a logistical setting being a warehouse, where goods are stored, received, sent and generally managed.

-Oxford Home Study College works hard to make logistics and supply chain management courses accessible, affordable and enjoyable.
+Oxford Home Study Centre works hard to make logistics and supply chain management courses accessible, affordable and enjoyable.
 We personally select and verify every course we offer, in accordance with both exceptional quality and academic value.
 There are no deadlines to worry about, we provide all course materials and full tutor support is available throughout your studies.

 Explore a world of incredible career options with our Level 4 diploma of logistics online, or improve promotion prospects with our Level 3 supply chain certification online.
 Study for a an accredited inventory management certification online, or explore the basics of the industry with our Level 2 Supply Chain Management Certificate.

 Without exception, there is always a better way of getting the job done.
 Not only this, but the complexity of the modern business supply chain demands constant control, analysis and targeted efforts to minimise disruption.
 When one element in the supply chain breaks down, the whole operation comes to a grinding halt.
 It is the responsibility of the supply chain manager to ensure this doesn’t happen.